Fall Prevention: Fall Safety Tips for Seniors

 Proactively preparing for falls should be a vital part of your life, as the data on falls for older adults shows just how common these incidents are.
 According to the Centers for Disease Control and Protection (CDC), millions of people aged 65 and older fall each year.
 In fact, more than one out of four older people fall annually.
 This endangers both the health and independence of older adults.

 A life-threatening fall can also result in major financial strain.
-The CDC reports that one-in-five falls causes a serious injury such as broken bones or a head injury.
+The CDC reports that one in five falls causes a serious injury such as broken bones or a head injury.
 Each year about $50 billion is spent on medical costs related to non-fatal fall injuries, and $754 million is spent related to fatal falls.1

 The Main Causes of Falls for Older Adults